-So the last blog post we talked about Worried William and Experienced Ed, although these were obviously fictional people hopefully you were able to relate to one or both of them.
+In our last blog post we talked about Worried William and Experienced Ed, although these were obviously fictional people hopefully you were able to relate to one or both of them.

 So the last blog was all about ensuring that you have multiple products to sell (if you did not read the last blog it might be worth checking it out before reading this one).
-So once you have your products to sell we need to get them to market.
+Once you have your products to sell, we need to get them to market.
 As we discussed ‘Worried William’ has plenty of time on his hands so should be able to generate plenty of leads on the gym floor, ‘Experienced Ed’ however has very little time for marketing as he is too busy training people.
 Both trainers need leads but how they get them might be very different.

 This blog is all about how we can get leads from digital marketing.
 As a PT each month over 17,000 people search online for you services across the UK.
 If we take one city in isolation, 310 people searched for PT-like services last month in Manchester…I am pretty sure that this is more people than filled in the enquiry forms you left on reception…

 So how can we get our bit of this customer base?
 Just to be clear I am no marketing guru and you only need to put that term into ‘Google’ to find hundreds of people who claim that they are, but I have tried to create a quick guide for how you can start to leverage this army of people who actively reach out for your services.

 Once again I am going to use the characters ‘Worried William’ the new PT and ‘Experienced Ed’, the overly busy trainer who cannot take on any more clients.
 How they each approach digital marketing might be very different.
 I am going to make the assumption (yes I know you should never assume!!) that worried William has little money to spend on marketing but lots of time on his hands and that Experienced Ed has some expendable marketing budget but little time to spend on marketing to new clients.